wwatson4506/TeensyRA8876-8080/README.md

-This library is designed to be used with the TeensyRa8876-GFX-Common library and can be found here: https://github.com/wwatson4506/TeensyRA8876-GFX-Common This driver also uses a new FlexIO library found here: https://github.com/KurtE/FlexIO_t4/tree/master Communication with the Teensy is accomplished using the 8080 parallel mode of FlexIO.
+This library is designed to be used with the TeensyRa8876-GFX-Common library and can be found here: https://github.com/wwatson4506/TeensyRA8876-GFX-Common

+This driver also uses a new FlexIO library found here: https://github.com/KurtE/FlexIO_t4/tree/master

+Communication with the Teensy is accomplished using the 8080 parallel mode of FlexIO.
+To install unzip the zip file in the Arduino/libraries folder.

+Example sketches can be found in the TeensyRA8876-8080 and TeensyRA8876-SPI examples folders.

 # PINOUTS
 ## WIRED